Falling in Love with Fall Turkey Recipes

 Also known as a sweet potato squash, delicata squash is a perfect little boat-shaped vessel for whatever filling your heart desires.
 And don’t worry about peeling, the skin is delicate and safe to eat!

-What to do with it: A little flavor goes a long way, and it’s known for tasting like a cross between fresh corn and pumpkin pie.
+What to do with it: A little flavor goes a long way, and delicata squash is known for tasting like a cross between fresh corn and pumpkin pie.
 Mix and match spices and seasonings or stuff with ground turkey for a flavor explosion.

 Recipe to Try: Harvest Turkey Meatloaf Stuffed Delicata Squash